MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 The second step is to order or fabricate the PCB and install it on an Arduino UNO support.

-By using similar features to our graphite-based sensor (Figure ), and our Arduino code (available on the Arduino code folder), it is possible to measure a resistance for a given deformation.
+By using similar features to our graphite-based sensor (Figure ), and our Arduino code (available in the Arduino code folder), it is possible to measure a resistance for a given deformation.

 This graphite-based sensor can measure deformations up to 0.006, at room temperature.
 This sensor can be made with other papers and graphite pencils in order to improve its sensitivity.
 We highly recommend